Why was I charged after I canceled?

 - Do one of the following:

-- PlayStation or Roku: Choose the Settings icon (lower left) and then choose Account.
+- TV device: Choose the Settings icon (lower left) and then choose Account.

-- Computer: Choose your profile in the upper-right corner, then choose Account.
+- Computer: Choose your profile (upper right), then choose Settings, and find Account.

 - Take note of your account email address.